eNtrozx/todosys/README.md

 ### JPA

 This is an abstraction layer for the H2 embedded database.
-This abstraction provides us with easy Java methods that replace traditional SQL queries, such as `getPersonByEmail(String email)`.
+This abstraction provides us with easy Java methods that replace traditional SQL queries, such as `deleteById(String)`.

 In this system, we have 2 repositores, `TaskRepo` and `PersonRepo`, where all the tasks are stored in a tasks table which is managed by `TaskRepo` and the same goes for `PersonRepo`.